OpenInternet/System_Administrator_Guide_Text/en/best_practices/network_security/index.md

 **7. 4 Access Control & Authorization**

 Access is the ability to perform a function with a computer resource (e.g., use, change, or view).
 Access controls are the system-based means by which the ability is explicitly enabled or restricted in some way.
-Access controls can prescribe not only who (a user) or what (a process) is to have access to a specific system resource, but also the level of access that is permitted.
+Access controls can prescribe not only who (a user) or what (a process) is to have access to a specific system resource, but also the level of access that is permitted. [^access_auth]

 Authentication is the means of establishing the validity of this claim.
-There are three means of authenticating a user’s identity which can be used alone or in combination: something the individual knows (a secret –e.g., a password, Personal Identification Number (PIN), or cryptographic key); something the individual possesses (a token – e.g., a bank’s ATM card or a smart card); and something the individual is (a biometric – e.g., characteristics such as a voice pattern, handwriting dynamics, or a fingerprint).
+There are three means of authenticating a user’s identity which can be used alone or in combination: something the individual knows (a secret –e.g., a password, Personal Identification Number (PIN), or cryptographic key); something the individual possesses (a token – e.g., a bank’s ATM card or a smart card); and something the individual is (a biometric – e.g., characteristics such as a voice pattern, handwriting dynamics, or a fingerprint). [^access_auth]

 In most cases, we rely on passwords (something the individual knows) to authenticate end-users to our systems.